Gordi (musician): Career

-In May 2022, Payten released a single "Way I Go" from her forthcoming EP Inhuman which was scheduled to be released on 15 July 2022.
-It will be Payten's first non-remix, live, or acoustic EP since the release of Clever Disguise in 2016.
-Inhuman was delayed until 19 August 2022.
+Payten released her EP Inhuman on 19 August 2022.
+It was Payten's first non-remix, live, or acoustic EP since the release of Clever Disguise in 2016.

-In March 2023, Gordi released "Broke Scene", which was co-produced by Ethan Gruska.
+Payten featured on John Raymond and S. Carey's 2023 album Shadowlands, including on the single "Steadfast".

+In March 2023, Payten released "Broke Scene", which was co-produced by Ethan Gruska, followed by her single "Lunch At Dune" (with SOAK) in October 2024.
+Both singles appear on her third studio album Like Plasticine, which was released on 8 August 2025.
+Singles "Alien Cowboy", "Peripheral Lover", "Cutting Room Floor", "PVC Divide", "GD (Goddamn)" and "Head Rush" also appear on the record.

+Other roles and activities

+In August 2023, Payten was appointed as one of eight members of the newly-formed Music Australia Council, a division of Creative Australia (formerly Australia Council for the Arts).

 Personal life

 Payten has been in a relationship with singer-songwriter Alex Lahey since 2017.
 In 2021 the two released a single, "Dino's", with a music video directed by Nick Mckk.

-Payten's 2020 single "Sandwiches" was dedicated to her grandmother after she died.
+Payten's 2020 single "Sandwiches" was dedicated to her late grandmother.